-This Addendum will be applied to the area of Queensville, as shown in the context map, which consists of the lands bounded by Second Concession Road to the west, Queensville Road to the north, Leslie Street to the east, and lands along Doane Road to the south.
+These guidelines will be applied to the area of Queensville, as shown of the context map, which consists of the lands bounded by Second Concession Road to the west, Queensville Road to the north, Leslie Street to the east, and lands along Doane Road to the south.
 (Refer to Figure 1.2 - Context Map.)